moppletop/YeeLight-API/README.md

             // handle error
         }

-        // getLights() returns an immutable collection of all lights currently known to the library
+        // getLights() returns an immutable collection of all lights currently known to the library..
-        // Due to how internally these lights are managed.
-Do not cache the instance of YeeLight as
+        // The objects in this collection are a snapshot of the current state of the lights and will not be updated as
-        // it's underlying object may change without warning meaning the state will not be updated,
+        // state changes.
-        // always use getLights() or getLight(int id) api.getLights().forEach(yeeLight -> {
+        api.getLights().forEach(yeeLight -> {

             // To change the colour of the light you would use the setRgb method